DefGuard/docs/deployment-strategies/ova.md

 The OVA runs Gateway on a host that also runs Docker.
 If VPN clients should reach the internet through the VM, you usually need all of the following:

-* IP forwarding enabled on the host.
+* IP forwarding enabled on the host, for both IPv4 and IPv6.
 * A masquerade rule for the VPN subnet.
 * `DOCKER-USER` allow rules for the WireGuard interface when Docker sets `FORWARD` to `drop`.